matwliu/matwliu.github.io/_pages/about.md

 News
 ======
+* (**11 Apr 2023**) Excited to start my new position as a **Research Fellow** in the [Department of Mathematics](https://www.math.nus.edu.sg) at National University of Singapore.
-* (**16 Mar 2023**) I am pleased to give a seminar talk in the [School of Mathematics at Hunan University](http://math.hnu.edu.cn).
+* (**16 Mar 2023**) I have been invited to give a seminar talk in the [School of Mathematics at Hunan University](http://math.hnu.edu.cn).
-* (**23 Feb 2023**) I am excited to give a presentation in _Workshop 2: Multiscale methods and analysis for dispersive PDEs and applications to quantum materials	(20 -- 24 February 2023)_, at the program on [_"Multiscale Analysis and Methods for Quantum and Kinetic Problems"_](https://ims.nus.edu.sg/events/qkp2023/) (30 January 2023 -- 10 March 2023), Institute for Mathematical Sciences, National University of Singapore, Singapore.
+* (**23 Feb 2023**) It's a great pleasure to give a presentation in _Workshop 2: Multiscale methods and analysis for dispersive PDEs and applications to quantum materials	(20 -- 24 February 2023)_, at the program on [_"Multiscale Analysis and Methods for Quantum and Kinetic Problems"_](https://ims.nus.edu.sg/events/qkp2023/) (30 January 2023 -- 10 March 2023), Institute for Mathematical Sciences, National University of Singapore, Singapore.
 * (**17 Jan 2023**) Our paper [_Normalized Wolfe-Powell-type local minimax method for finding multiple unstable solutions of nonlinear elliptic PDEs_](http://arxiv.org/abs/2108.05102) has been accepted in _**Science China Mathematics**_.
 This is a joint work with Ziqing Xie (Hunan Normal University) and Wenfan Yi (Hunan University).
 * (**03 Jan 2023**) Our paper [_Nonmonotone local minimax methods for finding multiple saddle points_](http://arxiv.org/abs/2109.01865) has been accepted in _**Journal of Computational Mathematics**_.
 This is a joint work with Ziqing Xie (Hunan Normal University) and Wenfan Yi (Hunan University).
 * (**19 Dec 2022**) Our paper [_Second-order flows for computing the ground states of rotating Bose-Einstein condensates_](https://doi.org/10.1016/j.jcp.2022.111872) has been accepted in _**Journal of Computational Physics**_.
 This is a joint work with Haifan Chen (Hunan Normal University), Guozhi Dong (Central South University), and Ziqing Xie (Hunan Normal University).